cutdigital/mcut.site/docs/index.md

 ### Demo

-A restricted demo of the MCUT library for Linux (Ubuntu) is available here:
+A restricted demo of the MCUT library for Linux (Ubuntu) and Windows is available here:

 [Download MCUT Demo](docs/media/mcut-demo.zip)
 (_Updated 20 September 2020_)